 A reference can also shine a light on the candidates who may not perform so well during interviews but are in fact, great employees.
 And conversely, they can identify candidates who may have the gift of the gab but lack the skills required for the role.

-This depends on what kind of industry you’re in.
-If you’re working in an environment with a high staff turnover and a focus on lower-skilled, entry-level jobs, then ask for references as part of the application process.
-This will help you filter candidates.
-Alternatively, for professional, higher-skilled positions, references are usually asked for once a job offer has been accepted.
+The best time to conduct a reference may depend on the industry you are in.
+If you’re working in an environment with a high staff turnover and a focus on lower-skilled, entry-level jobs, for example, you could conduct references as part of the application process.
+This helps to filter candidates before investing too much time interviewing.
+Alternatively, for professional, higher-skilled positions, references are usually requested once a job offer has been verbally accepted.